storacha/www/src/pages/docs/w3up-client.md

 const myAccount = await client.login('zaphod@beeblebrox.galaxy')
 ```

-Calling `login` cause an email to be sent to the given address, unless the client is already logged in.
+Calling `login` causes an email to be sent to the given address, unless the client is already logged in.
 Once a user clicks the confirmation link in the email, the promise returned by the `login` method will resolve.
 Make sure to check for errors, as `login` will fail if the email is not confirmed within the expiration timeout.

 If your account does not yet have a payment plan, you'll be prompted to choose one after your email address has been verified.
 You will need a payment plan in order to provision your space.
 You can use the following code to wait for a payment plan to be selected: